 Day trips in London

-Stunning place near the sea within only 3 km, Rye is a picture perfect town filled with cobblestone streets and lovely pubs.
-Picturesque feelings are intertwined within landscape of three rivers: Rother, Tillingham and Brede.
-History is bursting here through the years of maritime conflicts that starts to immerge already in Roman times.
+Stunning place near the sea within only 3 km, Rye is a picture-perfect town filled with cobblestone streets and lovely pubs.
+Picturesque feelings are intertwined within the landscape of three rivers: Rother, Tillingham and Brede.
+History is bursting here through the years of maritime conflicts that started to immerge already in Roman times.

-Ypres tower built in 13. century is one of the oldest buildings which served to defend the town from the French.
+Ypres tower, built in the 13th century, is one of the oldest buildings which served to defend the town from the French.
 Rye Castle Museum is housed at Ypres tower.
-Landgate is one of the four gates in Rye that is still preserved, dating from 14. century.
+Landgate is one of the four gates in Rye that is still preserved, dating from the 14th century.

-This hilly town is a bit more than one hour from the London’s station St. Pancras.
-From Ashford International in London high speed trains arrive in 40 minutes.
+This hilly town is a bit more than one hour from London’s station St. Pancras.
+From Ashford International in London, high speed trains arrive in 40 minutes.

-Rye Nature Reserve is filled with tranquille landscape, pretty lagoons and richness of bird life, easily accessible with the bus from Rye train station.
+Rye Nature Reserve is filled with a tranquil landscape, pretty lagoons and a richness of bird life, easily accessible by bus from Rye train station.

-Bodiam castle is an amazing edifice immersed in the lake within the short drive from Rye.
+Bodiam castle is an amazing edifice immersed in the lake within a short drive from Rye.

-The names of the streets like Watchbell Lane, Mermaid Street or Wish Street just invite to visit.
-Rye is a charming town filled with cozy shops and caffe bars.
+The names of the streets, like Watchbell Lane, Mermaid Street or Wish Street, you just invite you to visit.
+Rye is a charming town filled with cozy shops and cafe bars.

 Alfriston, East Sussex

-Alfriston Clergy House is the firstly built house belonging to National Trust dating from 14. century, once serving the church properties.
-Pretty gardens and caffe bars display even more charm.
+Alfriston Clergy House is the first built house belonging to the National Trust, dating from the 14th century, once serving the church properties.
+Pretty gardens and cafe bars display even more charm.

-St. Andrew’s Church in Tye share the authentic vibe.
+St. Andrew’s Church in Tye shares an authentic vibe.

-Walking by South Downs Way will enchant you with ashtonishing cliffs and seaside views.
+Walking on South Downs Way will enchant you with astonishing cliffs and seaside views.